ssashita/ml_work/titanic/README.md

-# ml_work - My Jupyter notebook code - triumphs, pitfalls and all - related to Machine Learning, Pandas, Numpy etc.
+# titanic - related to my attempts with the kaggle titanic dataset